maartenvandervelde/lot-gams/README.md

 Make sure to explicitly convert categorical predictors to factors (`as.factor()`).
 If model fitting fails, this is the first thing to check.

+Make sure that the observations in the data set are ordered (if they are not, it will be hard to assess autocorrelation).

 ---

 ## Fitting a model